Volunteer Services at Fairfield Medical Center

 What Would I Be Doing?

-Fairfield Medical Center has more than 40 different types of opportunities to select from.
-The goal is to match your interests and skills with a service area you would enjoy.
+Fairfield Medical Center has as many as 30 different types of opportunities to select from.
+The goal is to match the your interests and skills with a job you would enjoy.
 Whether you enjoy working with people or paperwork, new challenges or consistent tasks each week, physically active work or a sedentary assignment, we have an assignment that fits each preference.

 What Do I Get Out of It?

 - A free meal for each shift worked.

 - A sense of satisfaction that you have contributed something and helped others.

 Once the application is returned an interview will be scheduled, followed by orientation and on-the-job training.